Image Source: N3Gï

 A Hidden Shrine of Local Faith

 At the top of the meadow lies a small stone shrine dedicated to a local deity.
 Locals believed it to be one of the guardian deities of Kalpa.
-Shepherds and villagers often offer flowers, stones and grain at the site.
+Shepherds and villagers often offer flowers, stones, and grain at the site.

 Not Commercialized (Yet)

 Despite its beauty, Chakka remains untouched by commercial tourism.
 No food stalls, plastic trash, or advertising hoardings clutter the route or summit.
-This rawness is what draws more seasoned and responsible travellers who seek solitude and authentic connection with nature.
+This rawness is what draws more seasoned and responsible travelers who seek solitude and authentic connection with nature.

 Often Mistaken for a Simple Viewpoint